GlobalData (LON:DATA) Shares Up 12.2% – Here’s Why

-Several equities analysts recently commented on DATA shares.
-Peel Hunt restated a “buy” rating and issued a GBX 245 price target on shares of GlobalData in a research note on Monday, October 20th.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of GlobalData from GBX 195 to GBX 170 and set a “buy” rating for the company in a report on Monday, October 20th.
-Berenberg Bank reaffirmed a “buy” rating and set a GBX 260 target price on shares of GlobalData in a report on Tuesday, August 5th.
-Finally, Shore Capital reiterated a “buy” rating on shares of GlobalData in a research report on Thursday, October 30th.
-Four investment analysts have rated the stock with a Buy rating, Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of GBX 225.
+Several brokerages recently commented on DATA.
+Peel Hunt reaffirmed a “buy” rating and issued a GBX 245 target price on shares of GlobalData in a research note on Monday, October 20th.
+Shore Capital reissued a “buy” rating on shares of GlobalData in a research note on Thursday, October 30th.
+Berenberg Bank reiterated a “buy” rating and issued a GBX 260 price objective on shares of GlobalData in a report on Tuesday, August 5th.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on GlobalData from GBX 195 to GBX 170 and set a “buy” rating for the company in a report on Monday, October 20th.
+Four equities research analysts have rated the stock with a Buy rating, According to MarketBeat, GlobalData has a consensus rating of “Buy” and an average target price of GBX 225.

 Insider Buying and Selling at GlobalData